kartik-v/bootstrap-popover-x/README.md

 =====================

 Bootstrap Popover Extended - Popover with modal behavior, styling enhancements and more.
 This plugin is inspired by [BootstrapModalPopover](http://scruffles.github.io/BootstrapModalPopover/) for Bootstrap 2.x.
-This plugin vastly enhances and simplifies these concepts for Bootstrap 3.x, and incorporates various additional styling options.
+This plugin enhances and simplifies these concepts for Bootstrap 3.x, and incorporates various additional styling options.

 ## Features